emilypx/appfair.github.io/index.md

 <img align="left" width="450" alt="Diagram of the App Fair process" src="assets/fairground.svg" />

-"Fork-Apply-Integrate-Release" (F-A-I-R) describes the stages of creating, developing, building, and distributing an app.
+"Fork-Apply/Integrate-Release" (F-A/I-R) describes the stages of creating, developing, building, and distributing an app.
 The "Fork" and "Apply" parts are handled by you, the developer: a fork is created from the base [`/appfair/App`](https://github.com/appfair/App) repository, and in that fork you develop your app.
 When you are ready to publish a release, you apply your changes in the form of a Pull Request (PR) back to the base `/appfair/App` repository.
 The "Integrate" and "Release" phases are handled by the build host that accepts pull requests from the developer's fork and validates, builds, packages, and releases the installable app.